Zemba Luzamba

 2008: Soul of Africa, Development Bank of South Africa, Johannesburg.

-2007: africa south, Association for Visual Art (AVA) Gallery, Cape Town.
+2007: Africa South, Association for Visual Art (AVA) Gallery, Cape Town.

 2007: Blank Projects, Cape Town.